-Since 1997, the International Foundation for Electoral Systems (IFES) has supported the electoral process and civil society in Honduras.
-Throughout this time, IFES has conducted electoral assessments, electoral administration trainings, carried-out observation efforts and conferences on rule of law, and promoted greater inclusion of people with disabilities and other marginalized groups in the electoral process.
+Since 1997, IFES has supported the electoral process and civil society in Honduras.
+IFES has conducted electoral assessments; electoral administration trainings; technical election observation; conferences on the rule of law; and promotion for greater inclusion of people with disabilities and other marginalized groups in the electoral process.